cegeka/batchers/README.md

 #### 1. Presentation
 Shows the employee table and allows the job to be run manually.
+Contains the AngularJs files and rest controllers (for retrieving employees/starting job).

 #### 2. Application
 Domain and business logic, services for sending email and generate PDFs